Unsold Auction Property

 Ideally you will attend the property auction in person, take notes and observe any houses which do not sell.
 However, if you register with a number of auction houses, you can explain to them you are specifically interested in these types of properties.

 If the auction house does have an unsold property on it’s books after an auction, they will notify any interested parties.
-Buyers should also consider optional additional fees when budgeting for the purchase.

 Photo of a house in bad condition, near Hull, in England.